edcoffin/vm-project/log.md

 History, outstanding items and insights.

 ## 2020-01-08
-- rss results ? page faults
+x - rss results ? page faults
-- usability
+x - usability
-- note the CPU and running application with desktop
+x - note the CPU and running application with desktop
 - quality of the generated code
+    - recursive-fib disassembly for llvm, jitbuilder
+    - increment disassembly for llvm, jitbuilder

-- remove note on flamegraphs
+x - remove note on flamegraphs
 - related work
     - benchmarking JIT? is there a paper
     - paper on interoperability of LLVM and JitBuilder